simde-utc/portail/documentation/frontend/readme.md

 All files are compiled by Laravel Mix, configured by `webpack.mix.js`.

-## Developement
+## Development

-To run the developement server BrowserSync:
+To run the development server BrowserSync:
-- Make sure you've cofigure `APP_URL` in the file `.env` with the Laravel server adress.
+- Make sure you've configured `APP_URL` in the file `.env` with the Laravel server adress.
 - Use `npm run watch`
-- The developement server runs on the port 3000 by default.
+- The development server runs on the port 3000 by default.
-- The display is reload at every change in the files.
+- The display is reloaded at every change in the files.